-We have audited the financial statements of Simon Communities of Ireland CLG ("the company") for the year ended 31 December 2021 which comprise the Statement of financial activities, the Statement of financial position, the Statement of cash flows and the related notes.
+We have audited the financial statements of Simon Communities of Ireland CLG (the 'charitable company') for the year ended 31 December 2022 which comprise the Statement of financial activities, the Statement of financial position, the Statement of cash flows and the related notes, including a summary of significant accounting policies.
 The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014 and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.